Tehkan World Cup: Development

 Tehkan World Cup was developed by Tehkan, the former name of Tecmo.
 It was developed shortly after the American football game Gridiron Fight, released earlier the same year, with several of the same team members working on Tehkan World Cup.
 The game was planned and designed by Shin-ichiro Tomie with Kazutoshi Ueda (who previously worked on titles such as Space Panic, Lady Bug, Mr. Do! and Bomb Jack).
 It was programmed by Michishito Ishizuka, while character design and background graphics were handled by his wife Rie Ishizuka (also known as Rie Yatomi), cabinet design by Kohji Okada, and illustrations by Hideyuki Yokoyama.

 Tomie, who had previously designed Gridiron Fight, was a big soccer fan, so he wanted to adapt the gameplay format of Gridiron Fight for a soccer game.
 Gridiron Fight used similar trackball controls, but was more complex.
 The team decided to simplify the controls, so that the player can run with the trackball and press one button to kick.

 Reception

 The game was a major arcade hit.
 In Japan, World Cup was listed by Beep magazine as the seventh top-grossing arcade game of November 1985.
-Game Machine magazine later listed World Cup on their February 15, 1986 issue as being the third most successful table arcade cabinet of the month.
-It went on to be Japan's fourth highest-grossing table arcade game for two years in a row, in 1986 and 1987.
+Game Machine magazine later listed it as the third most successful table arcade cabinet of February 1986.
+It went on to be Japan's fourth highest-grossing table arcade game in 1986 and 1987.

+Upon release, David Snook of Play Meter magazine praised the game and said that "most consider" it "the best soccer game around right now" on the market.
 Mike Roberts of Computer Gamer magazine gave Tehkan World Cup a generally favorable review upon release, noting the "very good graphics" and trackball controls.